jboss-integration/fuse-bxms-integ/quickstarts/switchyard-rules-camel-cbr/Readme.md

 2. Ensure that the drools and switchyard compatible features URL files have been added to your Fuse instance.
    In case they are not added then:

-    features:addurl mvn:org.drools/drools-karaf-features/${version.org.kie}/xml/${drools.karaf.features.classifier}
+JBossFuse:karaf@root> features:addurl mvn:org.drools/drools-karaf-features/${version.org.kie}/xml/${drools.karaf.features.classifier}

+3. Add the Karaf BRMS assemblies as well :

+JBossFuse:karaf@root> features:addurl mvn:org.apache.karaf.assemblies.features/brms-features/${version.org.apache.karaf}/xml/features

-3. Add the features URL for the respective version of BXMS.
+4. Add the features URL for the respective version of BXMS.

 JBossFuse:karaf@root> features:addurl mvn:org.jboss.integration.fuse.quickstarts/karaf-features/${project.version}/xml/features

-4. Install the feature for the Rules Camel CBR quickstart :
+5. Install the feature for the Rules Camel CBR quickstart :

 JBossFuse:karaf@root> features:install fuse-bxms-quickstart-switchyard-rules-camel-cbr

-5. To submit a webservice request to invoke the SOAP gateway, run the quickstart client :
+6. To submit a webservice request to invoke the SOAP gateway, run the quickstart client :
 <br/>
 ```
 mvn exec:java -Pkaraf
 ```
 <br/>

-6. Check the log for the expected results :
+7. Check the log for the expected results :

 karaf@root> log:display

-7. Undeploy the quickstart:
+8. Undeploy the quickstart:

 JBossFuse:karaf@root> features:uninstall fuse-bxms-quickstart-switchyard-rules-camel-cbr